survival-of-the-fittest/PacVim/README.md

 IN GLOBALS.CPP OR ELSE YOUR NEW MAPS WON'T LOAD</b>.
 It should be equal to the highest map number.

-In the map text file, the walls are denoted by ampersands `#`, and the tildes come just from the tilde key.
+In the map text file, the walls are denoted by sharp signs `#`, and the tildes come just from the tilde key.
 Maps must be bounded and closed, so the player is trapped within 4 walls.
 Make sure walls block the top and left of the terminal (or else the player goes offscreen).
 Any